Voices of Youth Count

 - The roles of federal policies and programs in enabling communities and service providers to address their needs

-Additional research-to-impact briefs will be released throughout 2018.
-These reports will include a focus on rural homelessness and the frequency of homelessness among youth who have been in the child welfare system.
+Additional research-to-impact briefs will be released through the rest of 2018.
 Through more than 200 in-depth interviews with youth, we will also look more closely at youth trajectories into homelessness, and the intersection with systems, including child welfare, education and juvenile justice.
 All of this work is designed to provide evidence to service providers, policy makers, advocates and funders who are working to prevent and end youth homelessness.

 The work is led by Dr. Matthew Morton, an expert in both research and policy in community development and youth homelessness.
 Chapin Hall Research Fellow Dr. Amy Dworsky also brings her considerable experience in foster youth research to the Voices work.
 For more information about Voices of Youth Count, please visit our website or contact us at email@example.com.